About PRIhME

 Editorial Board

-The Editorial Board is responsible for developing a comprehensive brief for each stakeholder assembly.
-This includes an expert paper designed to provide a broad introduction to the assembly topic, written by one or two experts from the field.
-Additionally, the brief contains excerpts from relevant academic articles, institutional or governmental reports, policy documents and videos.
+The Editorial Board was responsible for developing a comprehensive brief for each stakeholder assembly.
+This included an expert paper designed to provide a broad introduction to the assembly topic, written by one or two experts from the field.
+Additionally, the brief contained excerpts from relevant academic articles, institutional or governmental reports, policy documents and videos.

 At the conclusion of PRIhME, the Editorial Board will deliver an academic publication that includes a theoretical framework for each of the four assemblies (expert papers), important keywords related to the assemblies, and additional material on each theme.
 This intellectual output will constitute a far-ranging critical reflection on aspects of power relations in the field of Higher Music Education.